 As a tenant you are responsible for your own contents insurance.
 The Landlord is responsible for the buildings insurance.

-What happens at the Inventory Check-In?
+What happens at Check-In?

-An Independent Inventory Clerk will be present at the agreed time to check the property, take the meter readings and hand over the keys.
+One of the Bardens team will be present at the agreed time to check the property, take the meter readings and hand over the keys.
 If the Tenant (or his representative) has not been present at the check-in, then it must be accepted that the Inventory Clerk’s signature on the Schedule of Condition is binding.
 Any discrepancies should be brought to Bardens notice within 7 days.
 You may not move any of your belongings into the premises until the Check In procedure is complete and you have been handed the keys and you may not receive the keys any earlier than the first day of your tenancy.

-What happens at the Inventory Check-Out?
+What happens at Check-Out?

 Are utilities and Council Tax included in my rent?

 Gas, oil, water, electricity, council tax and tv licence are not included in the rent and are the Tenants responsibility.
 The Tenant may not change the supplier for gas, electricity or telephone without prior written consent from the Landlord.